basicallydan/danhough.com/_drafts/books-of-2014.markdown

 The stint in Wormwood Scrubs, and the reaction to tourist treatment in Nassau, show off his softer side.

 This is an exciting and time-critical story, kind of over-the-top with sea-related adventure at times but I can see how the underwater battle would make for a good scene in a film.

+[Zero to One] by Peter Thiel

+A book supposedly "about startups", it tends to go off-track in a variety of ways from talking about the future of humanity and cults of celebrity, but these subjects are still related back to the original one.
+It is at times hard to see the points that Thiel is making, especially when he goes into a rant about the US Education System, but overall the messages are inspiring but laced with hard truths that many engineer types with entrepreneurial dreams probably need to hear.